Dr Barry Cockcroft

 Barry became Acting CDO in 2005 and was appointed Chief Dental Officer in 2006.

 In 2007 Barry was awarded an Honorary Fellowship in Dental Surgery by the Faculty and in 2008 was awarded an Honorary Fellowship from the University of Central Lancashire for his contribution to the dental profession.
 He was awarded a CBE in the 2010 New Years Honours List and in 2011 Barry was awarded an Honorary Fellowship from the Faculty of General Dental Practice.
+In 2013 Barry was also awarded an honorary doctorate in dental science by the university of Plymouth in 2013.

 In 2012, he represented the University of Birmingham in the Christmas University Challenge.